 Our nominating and corporate governance committee uses a variety of methods for identifying and evaluating director nominees.
 In its evaluation of director candidates, our nominating and corporate governance committee will consider the current size and composition of our board of directors and the needs of our board of directors and the respective committees of our board of directors.
-Some of the qualifications that our nominating and corporate governance committee considers include, without limitation, issues of character, integrity, judgment, diversity (including gender and race), experience of particular relevance to us and the board of directors, independence, age, area of expertise, length of service, potential conflicts of interest and other commitments.
+Some of the qualifications that our nominating and corporate governance committee vill consider the current size and composition of and corporate governance committee considers include, without limitation, issues of character, integrity, judgment, diversity (including gender and race), experience of particular relevance to us and the board of directors, independence, age, area of expertise, length of service, potential conflicts of interest and other commitments.
 These factors may be weighted differently depending on the individual being considered or the needs of the board of directors at the time.

 Nominees must also have the ability to offer advice and guidance to our Chief Executive Officer based on past experience in positions with a high degree of responsibility and be leaders in the companies or institutions with which they are affiliated.
 Director candidates must have sufficient time available in the judgment of our nominating and corporate governance committee to perform all board of director and committee responsibilities.
 Members of our board of directors are expected to prepare for, attend, and actively participate in all board of director and applicable committee meetings.
 Given the significant time commitment that board membership requires, our board of directors generally believes that no director should be a member of more than three public company boards.
-Other than the foregoing, there are no stated minimum criteria for director nominees, although our nominating and corporate governance committee may also consider such other factors as it may deem, from time to time, are in our and our stockholders' best interests.
-Our nominating and corporate governance committee will also seek appropriate input from our Chief Executive Officer from time to time in assessing the needs of our board of directors for relevant background, experience, diversity and skills of its members.
+Other than the foregoing, there are no stated minimum criteria for director nominees, although our nominating and corporate governance committee will also seek appropriate input from our Chief Executive Officer from time to time in assessing the needs of our board of directors for relevant background, experience, diversity and skills of its members.

 Our board of directors should be a diverse body, with varying perspectives and experiences.
 Our nominating and corporate governance committee considers diversity (whether based on broader principles such as diversity of perspective, experiences, and expertise, as well as factors commonly associated with diversity such as gender, race or national origin) in connection with its evaluation of director candidates, including the evaluation and determination of whether to re-nominate incumbent directors.
 Our nominating and corporate governance committee also considers these and other factors as it oversees the annual board of director and committee evaluations.
 The nominating and corporate governance committee is committee to seeking out qualified and diverse director candidates, including women and individuals from minority groups, to include in the pool from which director candidates are chosen.
 Any search firm retained by our nominating and corporate governance committee to find director candidates would be instructed to take into account all of the considerations used by our nominating and corporate governance committee including diversity.
-After completing its review and evaluation of director candidates, our nominating and corporate governance committee recommends to our full board of directors the director nominees for selection.
+After completing its review and evaluation of director candidates, our nominating and corporate governance committee including diversity.
+After completing its review and evaluation of director candidates, our nominating and corporate governance committee including diversity.